Educational Innovation and Leadership

 Study process: From idea to application of innovative ideas.

-If you want to get a short glimpse of the idea of the study programme, then you are welcome to participate in Tallinn Summer School course of Educational Innovation: What is behind PISA results.
+If you want to get a short glimpse of the idea of the study programme, then you are welcome to participate in Tallinn Summer School course of Educational Innovation: Innovate and Educate.

 Academic Staff